 What are the challenges of IoT?

 IoT projects can bring strong benefits to the business regardless of the deployment scope.
 But IoT can also pose serious challenges that a business must recognize and consider before undertaking any IoT project.

 Project design.
-Although IoT devices readily implement a variety of standards, such as Wi-Fi or 5G, there are currently no significant international standards that guide the design and implementation of IoT architectures; there's no rulebook to explain how to approach an IoT project.
-This allows for a great deal of flexibility in design, but also allows for major design flaws and oversights.
-IoT projects should generally be led by IT staff with IoT expertise, but such know-how shifts day to day.
-Ultimately, there is no substitute for careful, well-considered design and demonstrated performance based on copious testing and proof-of-principle projects.
+Although IoT devices readily implement a variety of standards, such as Wi-Fi or 5G, there are currently no significant international standards that guide the design and implementation of IoT architectures, and there's no rulebook to explain how to approach an IoT project.
+This allows for a great deal of flexibility in design, but it also allows for major design flaws, vulnerabilities and oversights.
+IoT projects should be led by IT staff with IoT expertise, but such expertise is constantly evolving.
+There is no substitute for careful, well-considered design and demonstrated performance based on copious testing and proof-of-principle projects.

 Data storage and retention.
 IoT devices produce enormous amounts of data, which is readily multiplied by the number of devices involved.
-That data is a valuable business asset that must be stored and secured.
+That data is a valuable business asset that must be stored and secured in accordance with proper compliance and retention requirements.
 And unlike traditional business data, such as emails and contracts, IoT data is highly time-sensitive.
 For example, a vehicle's speed or road data conditions reported yesterday or last month might have no timeliness today or next year.
 This means IoT data might possess a radically different lifecycle than traditional business data.
-This requires a significant investment in storage capacity, data security and data lifecycle management.
+This requires a significant investment in storage capacity, data security and data retention/lifecycle management.